jcobo88/packet-tracer-networking-lab/README.md

 # Traceroute

-I used traceroute to verify the path from the IT network to the remote network.
+I used traceroute to verify the Layer 3 path from the IT network to the remote network.

 ```text
 1  192.168.10.1